 There’s plenty of accommodation at this neighborhood in Porto.
 If you are looking for a superior experience I strongly recommend you Pestana Vintage Hotel.
 It has spacious rooms with a fabulous view of the Douro river and the Port wine cellars.

 Another great place for you to stay in Porto is 1872 River House, one of the best boutique hotels in Porto.
 This guesthouse combines the traditional granite stones of Porto with elegant decor.
-It’s on a corner away from D. Luis bridge, so it is very peaceful at night.
+It’s 500m away from D. Luis bridge, so it is very peaceful at night.
 1872 River House is ideal for couples on a romantic getaway in Porto 🙂

 Places to eat in Porto – Ribeira: Ribeira is very touristic, so in my opinion, it is not the best neighborhood in Porto when it comes to eating out.
 Nonetheless, I have a few suggestions for you.

 I love the restaurant inside Mercado Ferreira Borges, one of the oldest markets in Porto.
 There you’ll find plenty of petiscos as well as good pizzas, and the atmosphere is great.